alexander-read/positive-imp/README.md

 A parser for (the positive, implicational fragment of) intuitionistic propositional logic.

+(TODO: implement condensed detachment using 'core' of Hindley-Milner algorithm).

 An overview of some background material is [here](https://alexander-read.github.io/parsing-prefix.html).

 Provided you have GHC, stack, etc., installed, clone this repository and run: